-Offers from Installed Capacity Suppliers are subject to review pursuant to the Market

-Monitoring Plan that is set forth in Attachment O to the Services Tariff, and the Market paid a negotiated price, subject to the standards, procedures and remedies in the Market
+Offers from Installed Capacity Suppliers are subject to review pursuant to the Market Monitoring Plan that is set forth in Attachment O to the Services Tariff, and the Market Mitigation Measures that are set forth in Attachment H to the Services Tariff.
+Installed Capacity Suppliers selected by the ISO to provide capacity after the ICAP Spot Market Auction will be paid a negotiated price, subject to the standards, procedures and remedies in the Market Mitigation Measures.